augustyniakamil/javascript-tasks/README.md

 ---

 ### Task 11
-Create a function (`getRandomNumber`) which does not have any argument.
-The function returns a random integer number between range [5, 10].
+Create a function (`getRandomNumber`) which returns a random integer number between range [5, 10].

+* The function does not have any argument

 <details><summary>Example results</summary>